chaoss/wg-evolution/CONTRIBUTING.md

 * In some specific cases (eg, drafts for use cases), Google Docs or other means could be used, if that helps newcomers to contribute their ideas.
 But this will, in general, be the exception.

-We're also open to discuss the [Definition of GMD itself], but please refrain from this except that you have very good reasons for that, just because currently we're focused on the definition of GMD and its refining in focus areas.
+We're also open to discuss the [Definition of the matters considered by the Evolution working group], but please refrain from this except that you have very good reasons for that, just because currently we're focused on the definition of GMD and its refining in focus areas.

 ## DCO and Sign-Off for contributions